nyp-sit/sdaai/onboard.md

 ### SC02
 Question: What is the requirement for the photo upload?
 - Profile photo requirements: White background; Minimum face size with pupillary distance of more than 60 pixels; Photo file size must be between 60KB and 200KB with resolution more than 640 x 480 (H x W).

+### SC03
+Question: Where do I collect my student card?
+- The Student Admin card will be issued to you physically (usually via your tutor in class) in the first few weeks of the new semester.
+Special arrangement has been made for you to access the Level 5 during the processing period.

 ## Zoom Access